OpenSpace/openspace.github.io/docs/tutorials/users/menustime.md

 ## Changing the Rate of Time
  - There are four components of the Time menu under "Simulation Speed."
  - The main two components are the "Display Unit" dropdown, and the "Unit/second" sliders.
     - To change the rate of time, adjust the dropdown to your desired unit, and then use the slider to specify the value you want.
-For time to go in reverse, use thhe "Negative Unit/second" slider.
+For time to go in reverse, use the "Negative Unit/second" slider.
     - The third component is the "Quick Adjust" Slider.
- - Once you have chosen your desired rate, you can use the "Quick Adjust" knob to make a momentary change to the rate.
+ - Once you have chosen your desired rate, click and hold the "Quick Adjust" slider to make a momentary change to the rate.
     - When you release the mouse the rate will return to your chosen value.
- - The fourth component are the arrow and play/pause buttons.
+ - The fourth components are the arrow and play/pause buttons.
     - The arrow buttons will cycle through predetermined rates of time specified by the profile.
     - The play/pause button will toggle the rate of time between zero and your specified value.
-    - Just like using the space bar, holding shift while clicking the play/pause button will make an instant change to the rate instead of an interpolated change.
+    - Just like using the spacebar, holding shift while clicking the play/pause button will make an instant change to the rate instead of an interpolated change.
   - See the previous tutorial [Time in OpenSpace](http://wiki.openspaceproject.com/docs/tutorials/users/time) for keyboard shortcuts to do some of these changes without the menu.

 ## Time Options in the Settings Menu